Square vs Lightspeed: What’s the Best POS?

 Best for Mobile: Square

-You’ll find Square at the top of our lists for POS applications for mobile.
-The versatility, ease of use, and price make it a great choice for selling crafts at the flea market or running a booth at the mall.
+You’ll find Square at the top of our list of the best mobile POS apps.
+The versatility, ease of use, and price make Square’s mobile apps a great choice for selling crafts at the flea market or running a booth at the mall.
 It also works offline, recording and storing transactions to sync to the cloud when you have connectivity back.

 Square’s app syncs with the POS system, so you get all the advantages of Square no matter where you are.
 Overall, it’s an excellent system, as shown by its high ratings among users in both the Google and Apple app stores.

-Lightspeed’s app is designed with restaurants in mind, while Square’s mobile version works best with retail and appointments and for general purposes.
-Lightspeed’s mobile app includes such tools as bar tabs and table management.
+Lightspeed’s mobile app includes tools, such as bar tabs and table management.
 Plus, Lightspeed has a separate self-order kiosk app to turn any iPad into a customer-facing ordering screen.

 Lightspeed’s app is designed for restaurants.